This recipe is sponsored by ALDI.

 - Cooked, ground sausage

-This recipe for a Potato Skins Bar is pretty basic, using easy to find and prep items.
+This recipe for a Potato Skins Bar is pretty basic, using easy to find and prep items found at your local grocery store.
 I find everything I need for a great price at ALDI.

 Potato Skins Recipe